 Washington admits, though, that the challenge of getting to herd immunity while overcoming historical hesitancy is an uphill battle.
 In the struggle to vaccinate Blacks and Latinos and South Jersey, the numbers continue to plague local and state health officials.

 In Camden, the South Jersey county hardest hit by the pandemics with more than 41,300 cases and more than 1,100 deaths, 6% of all those receiving vaccines as of late this week have been Black and 5% Latino.
-This despite the fact that Blacks make up 21% of population in the county and Latinos comprise of 17%.
+This is despite the fact that Blacks make up 21% of the population in the county and Latinos comprise 17%.

 The Numbers